Faugh A Ballagh

 The Irish language form of the phrase Fág an bealach was used as the title of a recent two-part documentary series on the Irish Brigade in the American Civil War broadcast on the Irish language television channel TG4.

 The phrase is used in Irish Road Bowling to clear the road before a shot.

 Members of Donore Harriers contest annually for the Faugh-a-Ballagh Cup which was presented by the 87th Royal Irish Fusiliers in 1907.
 This is a perpetual trophy for the men's club cross-country championship over 6 miles.

 Dublin Rugby Club Suttonians RFC adopted the phrase as its motto.

 The phrase is used by Irish WWE wrestler Sheamus.

 The British Columbia Regiment uses this phrase as their regimental motto.

 During the American Civil War in Company I, 8th Alabama Infantry Regiment,"The Emerald Guards".
 104 out of the 109 men of the regiment were Irish born.
 The men wore dark green uniforms; their banner was a Confederate First National flag on one side with a full-length figure of George Washington in the center.
 The reverse was green, with a harp, shamrocks, and the slogans "Erin-go bragh" (Ireland forever) and "Faugh- a ballagh"- Clear the way.

+There is Faugh a Ballagh Road in the Bendigo, Victoria, Australia suburb of Spring Gully.